gyeomo/DgCD/README.md

-# DgCD: Discrepancy-guided Channel Dropout for Domain Generalization (submitted in CIKM'24)
+# DgCD: Discrepancy-guided Channel Dropout for Domain Generalization

 We use DomainBed, the link below has details.